-The Land Use Authority concurs with the proposed antenna system, subject to any conditions outlined in Sec.
-9. ction The Land Use Authority requests an extension to the consultation period due to unresolved concerns after 12 days, as outlined in Section 8.5 20 The Land Use Authority requests the Minister instruct the Proponent to undergo a public consultation, even though the proposed antenna system is excluded from consultation under Section 6 of CPC 2-0-03, as it is o opinion that the proposed antenna system may damage the public realm, or is contrary to the public good an requires further review.
-The Land Use Authority rejects (non-concurrence) the proposed antenna system as presented, for the reaso outlined in Section 8.5. ns
+The Land Use Authority concurs with the proposed antenna system, subject to any conditions outlined in Section 9.
+The Land Use Authority requests an extension to the consultation period due to unresolved concerns after 120 days, as outlined in Section 8.5 The Land Use Authority requests the Minister instruct the Proponent to undergo a public consultation, even though the proposed antenna system is excluded from consultation under Section 6 of CPC 2-0-03, as it is our opinion that the proposed antenna system may damage the public realm, or is contrary to the public good and requires further review.
+The Land Use Authority rejects (non-concurrence) the proposed antenna system as presented, for the reasons outlined in Section 8.5.